tarek-alnajom/tarek-C-adventure/exercises/starting_day/Task.md

-# Day 1 Quiz: C Programming Basics
+# Day 1 Task: C Programming Basics

 Test your understanding of `printf()` and `scanf()` with the following question, based on Day 1 of the C Language 3-Month Roadmap.